-"Stand aside, we must release it, it must be free" he bellowed as he lunged forward towards me.
+"Stand aside.
+We must release it.
+It must be free," the man bellowed as he lunged towards me.

 I leaped to the side and fell as I did, but I narrowly escaped the thrusting blade.
 Ms. Waterford stepped forward with the gun now pointed at Stark and demanded he relent.
-This was a bold bluff since the gun was empty.
-Stark was not intimidated and lunged at Waterford plunging the knife deeply into her chest, both falling to the floor with the blow.
-Stark rolled off of her and I could see the large knife protruding from Ms. Waterford's chest, she was not moving and I could see her lifeless eyes as she stared vacantly in my direction.
-Stark then stood and moved toward the opening of the wall and began pulling bricks from it widening the breach.
-I moved quickly to my feet pulling the knife from the lifeless body of Ms. Waterford and drove it into the back of Mr. Stark.
-He gasped as a sudden rush of air released from his lungs then slowly slumped to the floor leaving me face to face with the Penkin thing trapped in the wall.
+It was a bold bluff since the gun was empty.
+Stark was not intimidated and lunged at Waterford, plunging the knife deeply into her chest, both falling to the floor with the blow.
+Stark rolled off her, and I could see the large knife protruding from Ms. Waterford's chest.
+She was not moving.
+I saw her lifeless eyes as she stared vacantly in my direction.
+Stark then stood and moved toward the wall's opening and began pulling bricks from it widening the breach.
+I got quickly to my feet, pulling the knife from the lifeless body of Ms. Waterford and driving it into Mr. Stark's back.
+He gasped as a sudden rush of air released from his lungs then slowly slumped to the floor, leaving me face to face with the Penkin thing trapped in the wall.

 I staggered back as the rope-like appendages reached toward me, falling over the body of Ms. Waterford.
-As I did, I saw the smooth white stone we had found in the safe deposit box half-exposed in the pocket of her sweater.
-I grabbed it hoping that it would afford some protection from the beast now beginning to excrete more of itself from the ever-widening opening.
+As I did, I saw the smooth white stone we had found in the safe deposit box half-exposed in her sweater's pocket.
+I grabbed it, hoping that it would afford some protection from the beast now beginning to excrete more of itself from the ever-widening opening.
 I raised the stone in my fist as I struggled to get to my feet.
-As if sourced by fire it shrunk back into the safety of its walled tomb and I could see that the stone was indeed a talisman with the power to repel the ghastly monstrosity.
+As if sourced by fire, it shrunk back into its walled tomb's safety, and I could see that the stone was indeed a talisman with the power to repel the ghastly monstrosity.
 It called to me then, a voice in my head that I felt compelled to comply with, telling me to release it.
-I fought back the desire to do so and searched the basement for the materials I needed to repair the broken section of the wall.
+I fought back the desire to do so.
+I searched the basement for the materials I needed to repair the broken section of the wall.
 I fought with every ounce of my being to resist the voice in my head.

-With the stone in my hand, I went about replacing the broken bricks in the wall with the cold calculating eyes of the thing staring at my every movement.
-I was able to resist long enough that I walled the thing back into its prison.
-Those eyes staring back at me all the while until the last brick was in place.
+With the stone in my hand, I went about replacing the bricks in the wall with the cold, calculating eyes of the thing staring at my every movement.
+I was able to resist long enough that I walled the creature back into its prison.
+Those eyes were staring back at me all the while until the last brick was in place.
 Still, in my mind, the voice was tormenting me.

-This was a horrible and unfortunate incident however the firm of Billings and Lafayette denied all claims of any involvement in the wildly fanciful testimony of Mr. Crown.
-The McGinley estate has been properly transferred to the Lawton family and is no longer part of the firm's open clients.
+It was a horrible and unfortunate incident.
+Billings and Lafayette's firm denied all claims of any involvement in the wildly fanciful testimony of Mr. Crown.
+The McGinley estate has appropriately been transferred to the Lawton family.
+It is no longer part of the firm's open clients.
 Though the circumstances were horrible, the Lawton family has moved into the house on Waverley Oaks road and is free from any suspicion.
 It is clear that Crown was the sole perpetrator of this crime and has ended his own life as a result.
 This case is considered closed.

-Boston Daily Globe March 10th, 1922 Police arrived at the apartment of a Mr. Stewart Brooks Thursday evening when neighbors complained that Mr. Brooks was wailing incessantly for several hours.
-Arriving on the scene police found the man huddled in the corner of his small one-bedroom apartment scratching at his face and arms viciously.
-Weak from blood loss and apparent lack of food, water, and sleep Mr. Brooks was taken to Boston Memorial Hospital for evaluation.
+Boston Daily Globe March 10th, 1922 Police arrived at the apartment of Mr. Stewart Brooks Thursday evening when neighbors complained incessant wailing for several hours.
+When police arrived at the scene, they found the man huddled in the corner of his small one-bedroom apartment, scratching his face and arms viciously.
+Weak from blood loss and apparent lack of food, water, and sleep, Mr. Brooks was taken to Boston Memorial Hospital for evaluation.

-The police found no drugs or alcohol in the apartment and nothing seemed to be out of order.
-One curious note, the police reported finding two books at Mr. Brooks' desk, both of which were written in no language they could determine.
+The police found no drugs or alcohol in the apartment, and nothing seemed to be out of order.
+One curious note, the police reported finding two books at Mr. Brooks' desk, both written in no language they could determine.
 Officers said it looked to be gibberish.